sn3d/k8t/README.md

 ## Motivation

 E2E testing for Kubernetes can be challenging and requires writing a lot of code.
+Personally, I prefer using BDD-style E2E testing, and I'm satisfied with what Ginkgo/Gomega or GoDog offer.

-Although there is the e2s-kubernetes framework available, my main issue with it is that it aims to be a test framework.
+Although there is the e2s-kubernetes framework available, my main issue with it is that it aims to be a test framework itself.
+Also simplicity is questionable.

-Personally, I prefer using BDD-style E2E testing, and I'm satisfied with what Ginkgo/Gomega or GoDog offer in that regard.
+Another option is to use Go client directly.
+The Go client for Kubernetes is a low-level tool that can be challenging to use directly in e2e testing scenarios.

 What I really desire is a simple collection of high-level functions that can seamlessly integrate with my preferred BDD-like framework, traditional unit tests, or even enable me to build my own testing CLI (similar to cilium connectivity test).

 ## Getting started